signalogic/SigSRF_SDK/mediaTest_readme.md

     00:22:01.579.295 WARNING: p/m thread 0 has not run for 40.5 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.00, last encode time = 0.01, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 0.01 src 0xb6ef05cc

 it's possible that an application thread or packet/media worker thread was blocked for some time by an event log write or flush operation on an HDD drive.
 Although such extremely long write times (in the 10s of msec) are rare, they can happen in situations where (i) the amount of event log output is very high due to multiple application and packet/media worker threads writing concurrently to the event log, or (ii) the HDD drive occasionally blocks due to long seeks related to block allocation and management.
-Using the --event_log_path command line option to locate the event log on a RAM disk or SSD drive (if available) can avoid this type of blocking.
+Using the --event_log_path command line option to locate the event log to a RAM disk or SSD drive (if available) can avoid this type of blocking.

-For additional information about other output file types, see [Performance](#user-content-performance) above.
+For additional information about other possible thread preemption causes or other output file types, see [Performance](#user-content-performance) above.

 ### Input Reuse